yberreby/dinov3-imagenet-1k-probes/README.md

 As in the original DINOv3 paper, we used **512x512 inputs** (1024 input tokens), and trained the probes on the IN1k training set with Inception-crop augmentation.

-Thanks to a highly-optimized training pipeline, we were able to perform more extensive hyperparameter sweeps than in the original paper.
-As a result, **all of our probes match or exceed the best IN1k-ReAL top-1 validation accuracy reported by the DINOv3 authors**, as seen in Table 14 of the original paper.
+**All of our probes match or exceed the best IN1k-ReAL top-1 validation accuracy reported by the DINOv3 authors**, as seen in Table 14 of the original paper.

 We note that the raw IN1k top-1 validation accuracy was not reported by the DINOv3 authors, only the [ReAL](https://github.com/google-research/reassessed-imagenet) top-1 accuracy.
 Here, we report both.